Equilibris/dissertation/proposal.typ

 = Evaluation

-This projects success can be broken down into a few disjoint critrea.
+This projects success can be broken down into a few disjoint criteria.

 1. If the equivalence (@equiv) has been proven,
 2. how close to the theorised performance we get with the state-machine encoding,